 This is material that prospective IY trainees (you) can find on our web site that will help prepare you to get the most value out of your training workshop in the Incredible Years Programs.
 The purpose of these recommended references is to give you a general overview of the methods and processes embedded in the Incredible Years collaborative approach.
 You may elect to do this as a self-study model prior to the workshop, or to contract with an IY mentor to go through this together in a collaborative and interactive way.
 One other option would be for potential IY trainees to work with an IY mentor after studying this material.
 This would allow you to ask questions and discuss what you have read and watched.
-Group leaders who want to lead the program with families are still required to attend a complete 3-day training to be eligible for accreditation in the program.
+Group leaders who want to lead the program with families are still required to attend a complete Incredible Years group leader training to be eligible for accreditation in the program.

 This self-study outline is also useful for program managers or administrators who want to